jerry81/codeingame/G04-code-royale/bronze/strategy.md

 - definitely should expand more and adapt to opponent strategies
 - another opponent built mines with towers first and then waited until much later to build a rush of swords
 - an opponent turtles with towers

+- someone spammed knights

+3.  how to deal with spammed knights
+- don't build giant until there are 3 towers
+- maintain towers by walking between them